The Community Dental Service looks after those who, because of their special care needs, are unable to attend a family dentist, this includes:

 - Special Care Adults requiring dental care under general anaesthetic

-- General anaesthetic extraction service for children referred from dental practices.
+- General anaesthetic extraction service for children referred from dental practices

 -